 What most store owners don’t realize is that translating a WooCommerce store doesn’t have to be complicated or expensive.

-Through years of testing different solutions, I’ve identified two reliable methods that work for businesses of all sizes.
+Through years of testing different solutions, I’ve identified three reliable methods that work for businesses of all sizes.

-In this guide, I’ll walk you through both approaches to translating your WooCommerce store.
+In this guide, I’ll walk you through these approaches to translating your WooCommerce store.

 Why Bother Translating Your WooCommerce Store?

-Ever landed on a website in a language you don’t speak?
-It’s frustrating, right?
+Think about it: have you ever landed on a website in a language you don’t speak?
+It’s frustrating.
+Now imagine that happening to potential customers in your store.

 When your store speaks your customers’ language, a few awesome things happen: